James Meldrum Knox: Military career

-Death and Memorials
+Death and memorials

-In November 1917, the Brigade was transferred to the Italian campaign and saw action at the Montello Front and on the Asiago Plateau.
+In November 1917, the brigade was transferred to the Italian campaign and saw action at the Montello Front and on the Asiago Plateau.
 Knox was killed on 23 September 1918.
-A private in the battalion recorded the news: '23 Sep – Early this morning we received the very bad news that Lieutenant-Colonel Knox, the commanding officer of the battalion had been killed by a shell in his dug-out at headquarters on the San Sisto Road.
-He had commanded the battalion since 1915 and was a very decent man and respected by everyone.
-He was not a parade soldier and did not care for drill and show, but was always at hand in the line, knowing no fear but never sending anyone where he wouldn't go himself.
-He was a capable soldier and had won the D.S.O and bar'.
+A private in the battalion recorded the news:

-He is buried at the Granezza British Cemetery near Vicenza, and there is a memorial to him there.
-He and his brothers who fought in the War are also commemorated by a memorial at Oaston Road Cemetery, Nuneaton.
+Knox is buried at the Granezza British Cemetery near Vicenza, and there is a memorial to him there.
+He and his brothers who fought in the war are also commemorated by a memorial at Oaston Road Cemetery, Nuneaton.
 After his death, Knox's parents commissioned his portrait by the Birmingham artist Edward Samuel Harper.
 The painting hangs in the Nuneaton Museum and Art Gallery.